Is Crowdfunding for you?

 Every year, many projects are able to raise millions of dollars through crowdfunding.
 Approximately $30 billion dollars were raised by various projects in 2015.
 Can you guess what is the highest amount raised by a single project through crowdfunding? $77 million dollars.
 Are you curious to find out the name of the project?
 It is called “Star Citizen”.
 Star Citizen is an online combat video game developed by an individual named Chris Roberts and Cloud Imperium Games.

-In case of charitable donations, people don’t think about returns as they are spending the money only to help the good cause.
-It is not applicable for crowdfunding as people do expect returns on their investment.
+In the case of charitable donations, people don’t think about returns as they are spending the money only to help the good cause.
+It is not applicable to crowdfunding as people do expect returns on their investment.
 Basically, there are four types of Crowdfunding which are given below:

 - Reward-based– Here, the donors will get a small reward for their valuable contribution.
 For example, let’s assume that a local pop singer is raising funds for his/her next album which is related to a social cause.
 As a token of appreciation, the donor may get a FREE copy of the album or a ticket to the singer’s live concert.
 Who will be creating the reward-based campaigns?
 Mostly film producers, artists, and musicians will run this type of crowdfunding project because they will not able to raise funds by getting loans from banks.
 The type of reward varies based on the individual’s contribution and should have at least three levels.
 More contribution, more rewards.